Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Quasilinear temperature evolution

-Figure~\ref{fig:disprel}(a) shows the real part of the ACW frequency for $T_\perp/T_\parallel=7$ and several values of $\beta_\parallel$.
-Figure~\ref{fig:disprel}(b) shows the effect of the anisotropy on the ACW frequency for $\beta_\parallel=0.1$.
-In all cases, this solution seems to approach asymptotically to $\omega=\Omega_p$ at large wavenumbers.
-This description is very similar to the solutions of the dispersion relation Eq.~\eqref{eq:disprel} in the cold-plasma approximation.
-However, for $\beta_\parallel>0.01$ [panel (a)] or $T_\perp/T_\parallel>1$ [panel (b)], the frequency curve deviates from the cold-plasma approximation for wavelengths around the proton inertial length $v_A/\Omega_p$.
+Figure~\ref{fig:disprel}(a) shows the real part of the ACW complex frequency for $\beta_\parallel=0.1$ and several values of the temperature anisotropy $T_\perp/T_\parallel$.
+Similarly, Fig.~\ref{fig:disprel}(b) shows the effects of $\beta_\parallel$ on the ACW real frequency at a fixed anisotropy $T_\perp/T_\parallel=3$.
+In all cases with $\beta_\parallel<0.1$, the real part of the frequency seems to approach asymptotically to $\omega=\Omega_p$ at large wavenumbers.
+This description is very similar to the solutions of the dispersion relation Eq.~\eqref{eq:disprel} in the cold-plasma approximation~\citep{krall,stix1992}.
+However, for $T_\perp/T_\parallel>1$ [Fig.~\ref{fig:disprel}(a)] or $\beta_\parallel>0.01$ [Fig.~\ref{fig:disprel}(b)], the frequency curve deviates from the cold-plasma approximation for wavelengths around the proton inertial length $v_A/\Omega_p$.